- Obamacare – aka the Patient Protection and Affordable Care Act (or Affordable Care Act) – was signed into law by President Barack Obama in 2010.

 Improved plan benefits

 ACA-compliant plans come with a long list of benefits – embodied in Obamacare’s essential health benefits (EHB).
 Under the Affordable Care Act, all individual and small-group major medical plans must include coverage of EHBs.
 Among them:

 - services for those suffering from mental health disorders and problems with substance abuse

 - prescription drugs (including brand-name drugs and specialty drugs)

 - lab tests

-- chronic disease management, “well” services and preventive services (certain preventive services are covered at no cost to the enrollee)
+- chronic disease management, “well” services and preventive services, including vaccinations (certain preventive services are covered at no cost to the enrollee)

-- pediatric services for children, including dental and vision care
+- pediatric dental and vision care for children

 - rehabilitative and “habilitative” services which include helping a person keep, learn or improve functioning for daily living.